O LORD my God, I cried to You for help, and You healed me.Psalm 30:2(NASB)

 It seems likely that David's health issue was life-threatening, for further on we read, "O LORD, You have brought up my soul from Sheol.
 You have kept me alive, so that I would not go down to the pit."
 God has scheduled each day of our life and none of us know the day or the hour when we or those we love, will breathe our last.

 We are all aware that mornings of joy follow every night of weeping... but when a death-threatening illness has been reversed by God's grace and healing hand has brought life-giving health and strength, we should never forget to thank Him and to extol His holy name for His kindness in raising us up into health and wholeness.

 May we be ready and delighted to sing praises to the Lord, day and night, and not forget to give Him the thanks and glory due His name, when specific prayers have been answered - or for those times when He graciously responds to our call - before we even form our heart's petition into words.

 Heavenly Father, thank You for the many times You restore health and strength to those who are sick.
 Thank You for the times we have seen those with life-threatening diseases made whole and strengthened by Your goodness and grace.
-We thank You for the doctors; nurses; surgeons and medics You use to bring healing to sick souls and for the amazing medications and healing supplements that so often bring restoration to a sick body or diseased mind.
+Thank You for the doctors, nurses, surgeons, and medics You use to bring healing to sick souls and for the amazing medications and healing supplements that so often bring restoration to a sick body or diseased mind.
 May we never forget to bring our needs and petitions to You in prayer FIRST, and may we never forget to give You the praise and glory due, when health has been restored - for YOU are the only life-Giver and You provide all the life-giving curatives for every ill.
-Thank You that our times are in Your hands and may we always remember to sing praise to Your holy name, and not remain silent O Lord our God, - but give thanks to You forever and ever, in Jesus' name we pray, AMEN
+Thank You that our times are in Your hands, and may we always remember to sing praise to Your holy name and not remain silent O Lord our God, but give thanks to You forever and ever.
+In Jesus' name we pray, AMEN.